catsout/wallpaper-engine-kde-plugin/README.md

 - ~~ColorBlendMode~~

 ### Web support status
-Basic web api supportted, the audio api dose not send data at now.
+Basic web apis are supportted, but the audio api dose not send data at now.
 #### no webgl
 WebEngineView in plasmashell can't init opengl.
 Some wallpaper using webgl may not work, and performance may be bad.

 ### HWdecode for video
 #### QtMultimedia